 /usr/share/playmouth/themes/mint-logo

-Make sure to open the directory with root privileges.
-If you’re doing this on the Linux file manager, search for mint-logo.
-When the folder appears, right-click on it and select Open as Root.
+if you’re doing this on the Linux file manager.
+When the folder appears, right-click on it and select Open as Root.Â

 Now enter your password and follow the next step.

-Step 3: Copy your file in this location and replace it with the default file already in the location.
+Step 3:Â Copy your file in this location and replace it with the default file already there.

 Step 4: Enter the following command in the terminal